rwaight/actions/test/get-next-semver/README.md

 #### action-verbose

-Determine if the workflow should run verbose tasks, defaults to false.
+Determine if the action should run verbose tasks, defaults to false.
 * required: false
 * default: `false`